Celeborn2BeAlive/cryptobigbro/README.md

 # Goal

-The goal is to gather a lot of OHLCV data from crypto exchanges for analysis and crypto trading/investing.
+The goal is to gather and save a lot of OHLCV data from crypto exchanges for analysis and crypto trading/investing.

+Most exchanges are not keeping many OHLCV candles.
+For example Coinbase Pro only gives use a few hundreds candles in the past.
+This script allows to fetch periodically the data and save it for later use.

 # Setup